777arc/textbook/content/channel_coding.rst

 Why We Need Channel Coding
 ***************************

-As we learned in the Noise chapter, wireless channels are noisy, and our digital symbols won't reach the receiver perfectly.
+As we learned in the :ref:`noise-chapter` chapter, wireless channels are noisy, and our digital symbols won't reach the receiver perfectly.
 If you have taken a networking course you may already know about cyclic redundancy checks (CRCs) which **detect** errors at the receiving end.
 The purpose of channel coding is to detect **and correct** errors at the receiver.
 If we allow some room for error, then we can transmit at a higher order modulation scheme, for example, without having a broken link.
 As a visual example, consider the following constellations showing QPSK (left) and 16QAM (right), under the same amount of noise.
 QPSK provides 2 bits per symbol, 16QAM uses 4 bits per symbol, so twice the data rate.
 But note how in the QPSK constellation, the symbols tend to not pass the symbol decision boundary which is the x-axis and y-axis for QPSK, which means the symbols will be received correctly.
 Meanwhile in the 16QAM plot, there is overlap in the clusters and there will be many incorrectly received symbols.

 .. image:: ../_static/qpsk_vs_16qam.PNG
    :scale: 90 %